KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Emily Sigiliph.md

 bonus_actions:
   - name: Unarmed Strike or Grapple (or part of attack action)
     desc: "Melee Weapon Attack: +11 to hit, reach 5 ft., one target.
 Hit: 1d8+7 bludgeoning"
-  - name: Awakened Power
-    desc: Once per day for 5 minutes, Emily can use her full power.
-She gains 50 temporary hp, advantage on all weapon attack rolls, deals extra 2d12 force damage, crits on a 19-20 and doubles and gives a flying speed until the end of her turns.
-This can be deactivated as a bonus action to conserve time.
 reactions:
   - name: Sentinel
     desc: When a creature within 5 feet of you makes an attack against a target other than you (and that target doesn't have this feat), you can use your reaction to make a melee weapon attack against the attacking creature.